sarahciston/codingcare/posts/guide.md

 This guidebook wants to enrich the rituals of programming to include the joy, community, and care necessary to make different kinds of code — and different kinds of worlds.
 It explores the practices of and in communities which are feeding new kinds of code and new kinds of coders that can [change the world]. [xxx]

-[//]: # "politics of how magic rings here w its many connotations"
+[//]: # "politics of how magic rings here w its many connotations. within larger history of cybernetics, diff meanings and connotations. acknowledge, orient more toward"

 ### Code isn't magic, but we are

 >"No way, code is magic."
 >>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab

 I believe in our power to reshape the world around us by experimenting wildly with the kinds of code, tools, aesthetics, and ethics we want to see.
 Although making a piece of code finally work certainly feels like magic, I keep learning that this magic comes from *us*.
-It does not come from automated or autonomous systems, from the next hyped tech, or [xxxxx], which have always been deeply intertwined with humans in every way.
+It does not come from ["the obfuscation we get from tech companies that says this magic is too complicated for you all"] automated or autonomous systems, from the next hyped tech, or [xxxxx], which have always been deeply intertwined with humans in every way.

 * How do we bring our magic to the systems we want to affect?
 * How do we change systems to suit us if we are stuck outside them – without conforming to their encoded ways of thinking?